eloff/queryhw/readme.md

     ./queryhw < data/query_params.csv

+Experiment by running queryhw with different input sources and values for -n (number of workers.)

 ### Troubleshooting

 If you get an error like this, the database is still initializing, give it more time:

     error running query: dial tcp db:5432: connect: connection refused

+I had this error on Mac OS with an outdated version of docker.
+Updating docker, rebooting, and then following the instructions below to recreate the docker containers from scratch solved it.

 You can verify the database was started and setup correctly by running